-Every construction project carries a risk, whether severe weather delays work or parties dispute over terms of the contract.
-However, defect claims pose the greatest risk.
-Even when builders and developers follow all of the plans down to the last detail, mistakes can happen.
+Every construction project carries a risk, whether severe weather delays work, or the parties dispute terms of the contract.
+However, defect claims possibly pose the greatest risk.
+Even when builders follow all of the plans down to the last detail, mistakes can happen.

 Builders know that construction defects can often lead to time-consuming and expensive litigation, but it can also put the company’s reputation in jeopardy.
 That is why construction companies must always be mindful of the risk of construction defects – especially the ones that occur most often.

 STUDY: WHAT ARE THE MOST COMMON CONSTRUCTION DEFECTS?

 LJP Construction Services recently completed a four-year study regarding construction defects.
 The study determined the most common sources of defects in residential construction projects.
 These included issues with: